About The Ratings

 Step 1 - Ordinals

-For each episode, we start by calculating the "ordinal" score of each performance by each reviewer.
+For each episode, we start by calculating the "ordinal" score of each performance by each reviewer, rated or ranked.
 If there are 10 performances, the one that the reviewer felt was the best of the night is awarded 9 points, because there were nine performances it "beat".
 The second-best gets 8 points, and so on to the worst performance, which scores zero.
 We do this for all reviews, then sum the results.

 Next, we set aside all reviews that contained rankings only; there's nothing else we can glean from them.
 For the remaining reviews, we start the process over again, but this time we average the ratings of each performance.
 Because every reviewer uses a different rating scale (1 to 10, or 0 to 5 stars, or A through F), we convert them as best as we can to our 0 to 100 scale.